Skip to main content

 What Happens Behind the Scenes:

-1. ChatGPT discovers your bundle's tools
+1. ChatGPT discovers your tools

 2. It sees the count_replies tool